 Idli Sambar finds its origin in South India but is now popular all over the country and outside.
 We enjoy it as a breakfast, a snack and also a light lunch/dinner.
 In India, it is so popular that one can find Idli-sambar being sold by roadside vendors as well as in sit-down restaurants.

-Idli is a steamed lentil and rice cake and sambar, a spicy lentil broth with mixed vegetables.
-I do enjoy idli with just a simple coconut chutney or stir-fried with more veggies to make masala idli but dunking them in hot and spicy sambar, remains the favourite way of eating idlis.
+Rice idli is a steamed lentil and rice cake and sambar, a spicy lentil broth with mixed vegetables.
+I do enjoy idli with just a simple coconut chutney or stir-fried with more veggies to make masala fried idlis but dunking them in hot and spicy sambar, remains the favourite way of eating idlis.

-When I was working in Bangalore, 5 out of 7 days my breakfast used to be idli-sambar at a joint right opposite my house.
-It is tasty, simple, light and healthy, making it a perfect choice for breakfast.
+When I was working in Bangalore, 5 out of 7 days my breakfast used to be 2 rice idlis with sambar at a joint right opposite my house.
+That restaurant (like most in Bangalore) had a constant production of idli batter!
+Rice idli is tasty, simple, light and healthy, making it a perfect choice for breakfast.
 But it is delicious any time of the day making it a popular “all-day breakfast” dish.

-While this rice idli recipe only takes about 30 mins to cook, the process of fermentation, for the batter, takes more than a day and so you do need to plan it ahead.
-In India, it is easy to buy fresh batter whenever needed but it is not so here in Bucharest.
-Also, homemade batter is best.
-It is fresh and free from all extra additives.
+While the actual rice idli recipe takes only about 30 mins to cook, the process of fermentation, for the batter, takes more than a day and so you do need to plan it ahead.
+In India, it is easy to buy fresh homemade idli batter whenever needed but it is not so here in Bucharest.
+Also, the homemade batter is the best.
+It is fresh and free from any preservative and extra additives.
 There are also instant rice idli mixes in the market, but I keep them only for a rainy day.
-Idlis made with homemade batter are much softer, fluffier, tastier and healthier than those made with shop bought mixes or batter.
+Homemade idli batter makes much softer, fluffier, tastier and healthier idlis than those made with shop bought mixes.
 A little bit of planning is totally worth it.